jqwik-team/jqwik/docs/user-guide.md

 #### Character Sets

-When generating chars any unicode character from plane 0 (Basic Multilingual Plane) might be generated.
+When generating chars any unicode character might be generated.

 When generating Strings, however,
 Unicode "noncharacters" and "private use characters"